ASaliba0419/Project-Bedrock/README.md

 -Find API to use
 -Set up the site using HTML
+-Use CSS to position where I want things to go as well as decorate the site -Scroll features in nav bar
+-Link Futurama show to externally take you to the series in YouTube -Embed YouTube video
--Use CSS to position where I want things to go as well as decorate the site -Allow user to type in any character name and return information about the searched character -Add a search quote function to allow results to return with a quote from the searched character
+-Allow user to type in any character name and return information about the searched character -Add a search quote function to allow results to return with a quote from the searched character